Arsen-Pankiv/SQL-customer_analysis/README.md

 This project explores customer behavior and revenue patterns using SQL-based cohort analysis.
 The dataset used in this project can be accessed [here](/database).

-## Objectives

-🎯 Objectives
+## 🎯 Objectives

 - Perform cohort-based revenue analysis.
 - Segment customers by lifetime value (LTV).
 - Measure customer churn vs. retention trends.
 - Generate actionable insights for customer growth and retention strategies.

+## 📂 Project Structure
+- `/database` → raw datasets used for analysis
+- `/screenshots` → visual outputs (charts, graphs)
+- `README.md` → project documentation

+## 🛠️ Tools & Technologies
+- SQL (PostgreSQL / MySQL) for queries and transformations
+- Window functions for cohort analysis
+- Aggregations for revenue and LTV metrics
+- Data visualization

-⚙️ Data Preparation
+## ⚙️ Data Preparation

 We begin by creating a cohort analysis view to track revenue, orders, and customer cohorts.